shri-hari93/ad_parameter_api/README.md

 - rake task
 - web server

-The rake task will transform the given configuration.xml to protobuf and prints the output in STDOUT The Web server is a simple rails api which returns json Object of placements with a creative, when particular placement is requested
+The rake task will transform the given configuration.xml to protobuf and prints the output in STDOUT.
+The web server is a simple rails api which returns json Object of placements with a creative, when particular placement is requested

 ## SETUP